w3c/wptserve/docs/handlers.rst

 Python File Handlers
 --------------------

-Python file handlers are designed to provide a vaugely PHP-like interface where each resource corresponds to a particular python file on the filesystem.
+Python file handlers are designed to provide a vaguely PHP-like interface where each resource corresponds to a particular python file on the filesystem.
 Typically this is hooked up to a route like ``("*", "*.py", python_file_handler)``, meaning that any .py file will be